Existence, Uniqueness and Structure of Second Order absolute minimisers

 We will see now that under certain assumptions on $\Om$, $\F$ and the boundary data, the system \eqref{harmonic}--\eqref{representation} has in fact a solution $(u_*,f_*,e_*)$, with $f_* \not\equiv 0$ if $e_* > 0$.
 To this end, we need to assume additionally that $\F : \Om\by \R \larrow \R$ satisfies \beq \ \ \left\{ \ \

-\right. \eeq \eqref{1.3} implies that for any fixed $x\in \Om$, the function $|\F(x,\cdot)|$ is level-convex on $\R$ (i.e.\ has convex sublevel sets) but it does not require convexity.
+\right. \eeq These conditions may seem restrictive at first, but since the solutions of the variational problem would be the same for $g \circ F$ for any continuous, increasing, odd function $g \colon \R \to \R$, they do effectively allow a wide range of functions.
+Condition \eqref{1.3} does imply that for any fixed $x\in \Om$, the function $|\F(x,\cdot)|$ is level-convex on $\R$ (i.e.\ has convex sublevel sets) but it does not require convexity.
 In addition to existence, we will prove that the absolute minimisers of the $L^\infty$ problem can be approximated by corresponding minimisers of $L^p$ problems as $p \to \infty$, obtaining also additional partial regularity information.
 For $p \in (1, \infty)$, we therefore define

 where the slashed integral sign denotes the average over $\Om$.

 \bt[Existence, structure and approximation] Let $\Om$ satisfy \eqref{as1} and also have $C^{1,1}$ boundary.
 Let also $\F$ satisfy \eqref{1.3} and fix a function $u_0$ in $\mathcal{W}^{2,\infty}(\Om)$ with $\De u_0 \in C(\overline{\Om})$.